javad-aslanov/systematic/README.md

 yarn run dev
 ```

 This will launch the project in development mode.
+The project should be running on localhost:3000